-2.4 Supplier Diversity and Procurement
+2.4 Economic Inclusion and Procurement

-The University of Kentucky is committed to serve as an advocate for diverse businesses in their efforts to conduct business.
+The University of Kentucky is committed to serving as an advocate for diverse businesses and Kentucky located businesses.
 Diverse Business Enterprises (DBE) consist of minority, women, disabled, veteran and disabled veteran owned business firms that are at least fifty-one percent owned and operated by an individual(s) of the aforementioned categories.
 Also included in this category are disabled business enterprises and non-profit work centers for the blind and severely disabled.
+To be deemed a Kentucky located Business a company must have a physical facility located in the Commonwealth of Kentucky that is engaged in on-going business operations.

 The University is committed to increasing the amount of goods and services acquired from businesses owned and controlled by diverse persons to 10% of all procurement expenditures.
 The University expects its suppliers to support and assist in this effort.
+The University is also dedicated to increasing the amount of goods and services acquired from Kentucky located companies to the greatest extent possible in support of our economic development efforts.